LukasGutenberg/katacoda-scenarios/basic-cue-tutorial/finish.md

 - Some background information about CUE, and why it is useful
 - How to import a JSON as well as a YAML file into CUE for further editing
-- Ways to implement data restrictions and limiting boilerplate in CUE by using basic functions
+- Ways to implement data restrictions in CUE by using basic functions
 - Exporting CUE files as JSON and YAML

 We hope you enjoyed the tutorial and it piqued your interest in CUE!